 You can get more guidance on Masters study from:

-- postgraduate study fairs - you can meet representatives from numerous universities;
+- Postgraduate study fairs - you can meet representatives from numerous universities at these events.

 Find out more

-- Find out about job prospects and entry requirements in Should I do a Masters?
+- Explore job prospects and entry requirements in Should I do a Masters?